oliveiralecca/dio-project-home-page-instagram/README.md

 # dio-projeto-pagina-inicial-instagram
- Pequeno projeto de recriação da página inicial do Instagram, desenvolvido durante o Bootcamp HTML Web Developer da Digital Innovation One (DIO).
+Small project to recreate the Instagram home page, developed during the Digital Innovation One (DIO) Bootcamp HTML Web Developer.